-People with vulva experience vaginal discharge (fluid) throughout their menstrual cycle and its normal to have a regular dischage.
+People with vulva experience vaginal discharge (fluid) throughout their menstrual cycle and its normal to have a regular discharge.
 The discharge is a part of keeping the vagina clean.
 There are different types of discharge which can broadly be divided into normal and abnormal discharge.
-Normal discharge are generally whitish, sticky or clear and watery depending on where you are onyour menstrual cycle.
-Normal dischage will not have a bad odor or be itchy.
+Normal discharge is generally whitish, sticky or clear and watery depending on the menstrual cycle.
+Normal discharge will not have a bad odor or be itchy.